abhishekmishra-bareilly/ML-unsupervised-Capistone-project/README.md

 ## **4- Movie Recommendation Sytem**
   * Using TF-IDF
   * Similarity scores using cosine similarity
-  * Find top 30 title based on the given title
+  * Find top 30 title based on the given title.